 There are three ways to create evaluation maps:

-- Sketching by hand using printed maps and red, yellow, green markers and digitizing the sketched maps directly on the platform
+- Sketching by hand using printed maps and red, yellow, green markers and digitizing the sketched maps directly on the platform.

-- Using GIS software and existing data.
+- Using GIS software and existing data such as QGIS / ArcGIS.

-When a evaluation map is sketched out on the tool, only red and green areas can be sketched.
 Evaluation models can be created using the setup sheet provided since it will help in identifying data sources and building a legend for the colors.
 The figure below details the legend for the five columns:

 All evaluation maps can be shown in a simple three or give color map: Red , yellow and green, or red, yellow, green, green2, green3.